milesmcc/turtle-lang/README.md

 - [] Add bytes to string
 - [] Add parse
 - [] Add sockets
+- [] Fix increasing, letq, exportq, and metafuncs in general

 (func subst (from to content)
   (cond ((atom content)